Federal Signal (NYSE:FSS) Releases FY 2022 Earnings Guidance

 Federal Signal (NYSE:FSS – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $1.85-$2.00 for the period, compared to the consensus estimate of $1.93.
+The company provided earnings per share guidance of $1.85-$2.00 for the period, compared to the consensus earnings per share estimate of $1.93.
 The company issued revenue guidance of -.

 Analyst Upgrades and Downgrades

-Separately, Raymond James reaffirmed a maintains rating on shares of Federal Signal in a research report on Thursday.
-Two analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-According to MarketBeat.com, the stock currently has an average rating of Moderate Buy and an average target price of $46.50.
+Separately, Raymond James lowered their price objective on Federal Signal from $46.00 to $45.00 and set a strong-buy rating on the stock in a report on Tuesday, April 26th.
+Two investment analysts have rated the stock with a hold rating, two have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat.com, Federal Signal currently has an average rating of Moderate Buy and an average target price of $46.50.

 Federal Signal Announces Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, September 2nd.
-Investors of record on Friday, August 19th will be given a dividend of $0.09 per share.
+The company also recently declared a quarterly dividend, which will be paid on Friday, September 2nd.
+Shareholders of record on Friday, August 19th will be issued a dividend of $0.09 per share.
+This represents a $0.36 dividend on an annualized basis and a yield of 0.86%.
 The ex-dividend date of this dividend is Thursday, August 18th.
-This represents a $0.36 dividend on an annualized basis and a yield of 0.87%.
-Federal Signal’s payout ratio is 22.50%.
+Federal Signal’s dividend payout ratio (DPR) is 21.56%.

 Federal Signal Corp. engages in the design and manufacture of products and integrated solutions for municipal, governmental, industrial, and commercial customers.
 It operates through the Environmental Solutions Group and Safety and Security Systems Group segments.
 The Environment Solutions Group segment is involved in the manufacture and supply of street sweeper vehicles, sewer cleaners, vacuum loader trucks, hydro-excavation trucks, and water blasting equipment.